 Climate change is being felt across B.C.
 Timely action is critical to protect our communities, health and environment, while laying the foundation for a more prosperous and sustainable future.

 We’re working towards a future where buildings and new vehicles produce no emissions at all; where we use less energy and create less waste; where communities and businesses are ready for a changing climate; and where industries are the cleanest in the world.
-By finding clean, efficient solutions as we prepare for the climate changes ahead, we will strengthen our economy and create opportunities for people across the province.
+By finding clean, efficient solutions as we prepare for the climate changes ahead, we will strengthen B.C.’s economy and create opportunities for people across the province.

 Our CleanBC plan puts our province on the path to a cleaner, better future with a low-carbon economy that creates opportunities for all.
 B.C. is committed to reducing greenhouse gas emissions to 40% below 2007 levels by 2030.
 We are also preparing for the impacts of a changing climate so our communities and economy continue to thrive.

-Together, we can reduce carbon pollution and prepare for climate change impacts while creating opportunities for British Columbians.
+Together, we can reduce carbon pollution and prepare for climate change impacts while creating opportunities for British Columbians

 CleanBC puts our province on a clear path to a cleaner, better future.
 Our 2018 plan includes significant actions that help us to use energy more efficiently and prevent waste, while making sure the energy we do use is the cleanest possible.